Home » Budapest » Gellert Spa tickets

 While buying a ticket for Gellert Spa in Budapest, you must decide if you want a Cabin or a Locker.

-You can’t opt-out of this choice because all Bath tickets either come with a Locker or a Cabin.
+You can’t opt out of this choice because all Bath tickets either come with a Locker or a Cabin.

 Gellert Spa Lockers

-Lockers are standard wardrobe type boxes one finds in swimming pools.
+Lockers are standard wardrobe-type boxes one finds in swimming pools.

-All lockers at this Budapest Spa are of the same size – 120x30x65 cm (1200 x 300 x 650 mm).
+All of these Budapest Spa lockers are the same size – 120x30x65 cm (1200 x 300 x 650 mm).

 When you buy a Gellert Bath ticket with Lockers, you must change in the women-only / men-only public changing rooms.

-If you prefer privacy, we suggest you opt for Gellert Baths cabin instead.
+If you prefer privacy, we suggest you opt for Gellert Baths Cabin instead.

 Gellert Spa Cabins